tomabrafix/ps_cashoncollect/README.md

-# Cash on delivery (COD)
+# Cash on collect

 ## About

-Accept cash payments on delivery to make it easy for customers to purchase on your store.
+Accept cash payments on collection to make it easy for customers to purchase on your store.

 ## Multistore compatibility